 MAVS 1000 is a discussion and activity based course, thus attendance and participation in class discussions and activities is an important component and will be graded weekly.
 Students can earn a maximum of 100 points for attendance.
 10 points will be deducted from the overall total for each absence and 5 points will be deducted if a student arrives late to class.
+Students more than 5 minutes late to class will be considered tardy.
 If absent from class, a student cannot make up attendance points for that day.